TedMichalik/FS1/README.md

-# DC2 - Additional Debian AD DC Setup
+# FS1 - Debian Member Server
 Scripts and configuration files needed to set up an additional Active Directory Domain Controller on Debian in a VirtualBox environment.

 Reference links: